jlyonsmith/cog-ci/README.md

 1. Log in to GitHub as the user that the build will be acting as.
 It's wise to create a user specifically for builds to avoid giving access to you personal GitHub account.
 2. Go to the drop down in the top right hand corner (the one with the user icon, next to the arrow) and select **Settings** from the menu.
 3. Go to **Personal access tokens** and create a new token.
-4. Give the token a name, including for example the machine the token is used on, the words "build-buddy", etc..
+4. Give the token a name, including for example the machine the token is used on, the words "cog-cicog-ci", etc..
 Select repo, repo:status, repo_deployment, public_repo, write:repo_hook, read:repo_hook scopes, then **Generate token**
 5. Copy the token on this screen into the `config.github_api_token` setting in the `.bbconfig`

 Finally, you need to set up a webhook for pull-requests to the repository.
 Do the steps:

-1. In order for GitHub to send events to your `build-buddy` instance you must have an endpoint visible over the Internet.
+1. In order for GitHub to send events to your `cog-ci` instance you must have an endpoint visible over the Internet.
 I _strongly_ recommend you only use HTTPS for the webhook events.
 There are a couple of good ways to create the webhook endpoint:
    1. Install [ngrok](http://ngrok.com) in order to create a public endpoint that GitHub can send the web hook to.
 Super easy and a great way to get started.
-You configure ngrok to forward requests to `build-buddy` on your local machine.
+You configure ngrok to forward requests to `cog-ci` on your local machine.
-   2. Use a web server such as [nginx](http://nginx.org) running on the same machine as `build-buddy` that can proxy the requests to `build-buddy`.
+   2. Use a web server such as [nginx](http://nginx.org) running on the same machine as `cog-ci` that can proxy the requests to `cog-ci`.
 Instructions on how to configure nginx to that can be found in [nginx Configuration](https://github.com/jlyonsmith/HowTo/blob/master/nginx_configuration.md).
 2. Once you know the webhook endpoint endpoint, e.g. https://api.mydomain.com/, go to the master repo for the project (the one that all the forks will create pull request too) and select **Settings**
 3. Enter the URL for the webhook, plus the path `/webhook`.
 4. Create secret token using for use by the webhook.
-This lets `build-buddy` know the call is actually from GitHub:
+This lets `cog-ci` know the call is actually from GitHub:

    ```bash
    ruby -rsecurerandom -e 'puts SecureRandom.hex(20)'